Bushwalking

 • Grampians National Park, due to terrain and water availability.

-• Cathedrals Ranges, due to terrain and water availability and rock scrambling.
+• Cathedral Ranges, due to terrain, water availability, and rock scrambling.

-Before hiking or camping in these areas, especially, Leaders must check out the local regulations and restrictions which apply.
-Also, Leaders must ensure that they hold the appropriate accredited qualifications to lead the activity.
-In recent years we have had fires and floods, and a number of our bush areas have been damaged and closed because of fire damage or flood erosion.
+Before hiking or camping in these areas, Leaders must check the local regulations and restrictions.
+Leaders must also ensure they hold the appropriate accredited qualifications to lead the activity.
+In recent years, fires and floods have caused significant damage; many bush areas remain closed or restricted due to erosion or fire damage.

 Contact